build-umass/BUILD-Website/README.md

 | Build             | `yarn build`        | Builds the website into static content                    |
 | Firebase Emulator | `yarn serve`        | Starts running the website locally on a firebase emulator |

+## Applications (IMPORTANT)

+In src/pages/apply.js, there's a constant named APPLICATIONS_OPEN.
+As of right now, we gotta remember to just manually change it to true and false based on if the applications are open or not

 ## Note

 Deployments of the live and dev version of the website are done automatically from the `master` and `dev` branches respectively.
 To add features or make edits, create a new branch based on `dev` and once you're done working merge it into `dev`.
 Once a significant amount of changes have been made, `dev` will be merged into `master`.
 Please avoid making changes to `master` directly.